-Coronavirus travel update – latest info and your rights
+Coronavirus hits travel to China – info and your rights

 The coronavirus outbreak has seen major airlines cancel flights to and from China, while the US, Australia and others are refusing entry to those who have recently visited the country.
 Here's the latest info about how travellers have been affected and your rights.